getify/You-Dont-Know-JS/get-started/ch1.md

 Compare *backwards compatibility* to its counterpart, *forwards compatibility*.
 Being forwards-compatible means that including a new addition to the language in a program would not cause that program to break if it were run in an older JS engine. **JS is not forwards-compatible**, despite many wishing such, and even incorrectly believing the myth that it is.

-HTML and CSS are, by contrast, forwards-compatible, but are not backwards-compatible.
-If you found some HTML or CSS from 1995, it's entirely possible it would not work (or work the same) today.
-But, if you use a new CSS feature from 2019 and it runs in a CSS engine from 2010, the CSS does not break; the style engine merely skips over anything it does not recognize.
+HTML and CSS, by contrast, are forwards-compatible but not backwards-compatible.
+If you dug up some HTML or CSS written back in 1995, it's entirely possible it would not work (or work the same) today.
+But, if you use a new feature from 2019 in a browser from 2010, the page isn't "broken" -- the unrecognized CSS / HTML is skipped over, while the rest of the CSS / HTML would be processed accordingly.

+It may seem desirable for forwards-compatibility to be included in programming language design, but it's generally impractical to do so.
+Markup (HTML) or styling (CSS) are declarative in nature, so it's much easier to "skip over" unrecognized declarations with minimal impact to other recognized declarations.

+But chaos and non-determinism would ensue if a programming language engine selectively skipped statements (or even expressions!) that it didn't understand, as it's impossible to ensure that a subsequent part of the program wasn't expecting the skipped over part to have been processed.

+Though JS isn't, and can't be, forwards-compatible, it's critical to recognize JS's backwards compatibility, including the enduring benefits to the web and the constraints and difficulties it places on JS as a result.

-### Jumping The Gap
+### Jumping The Gaps

 Since JS is not forwards-compatible, it means that there is always the potential for a gap between code that you can write that's valid JS, and the oldest engine that your site or application needs to support.
 If you run a program that uses an ES2019 feature in an engine from 2016, you're very likely to see the program break and crash.